 Training in the Fascial Distortion Model is provided in three modules, each 2 ½ days in length, except Module 3 which is typically only two days.
-We recommend that physicians use the information from one module in their practice for several months before moving on to the next module.
-Those physicians who have completed all three modules and are members of the American FDM Association will be listed on our website so that patients looking for an FDM practitioner will be able to access those names.
+We recommend that participants use the information from one module in their practice for several months before moving on to the next module.
+Those who have completed at least one module and are current members of the AFDMA can be listed on our website so that patients looking for an FDM practitioner will be able to access those names.
 After a practitioner has completed all three modules and practiced the FDM for at least a year following the completion of the third module, and are members of the AFDMA, they are eligible to take the International Certificate (IC) exam.

-Module 1 provides an extensive Introduction to the Fascial Distortion Model, including the theory and concepts that are basic to diagnosis and treatment within the FDM.
-Each of the distortions are defined and explained along with the likely outcomes with and without treatment.
-Extensive hands-on time is an integral part of this course.
-Diagnosis and treatment of shoulder, knee and ankle injuries are highlighted in this course with plenty of supervised practicum time so that physicians will be able to return to their offices with skills they can immediately utilize.
+Module 1 provides an extensive introduction to the Fascial Distortion Model, including the theory and concepts that are basic to diagnosis and treatment within the FDM.
+Each of the distortions are defined and explained along with likely outcomes with and without treatment.
+Extensive hands-on time is an integral part of each course.
+Diagnosis and treatment of shoulder, knee and ankle injuries are highlighted in this course with plenty of supervised practicum time so that participants will be able to return to their offices with skills they can immediately utilize.

 Module 3 is typically two days and provides only a brief review of the FDM and treatment focuses on the remaining body parts not already covered in the first two modules.
 This includes injuries to the arms, hands, fingers and thumbs, legs, feet and toes, carpal tunnel syndrome, headaches, and more.
 Module 1 or 2 must be taken in order to take Module 3.

-One or two day advanced courses will also be held on specific topics, such as FDM Inversion Treatments, and treatment of post-stroke spastic paralysis.
+One or two day advanced courses may also be held on specific topics, such as FDM Inversion Treatments, and treatment of post-stroke spastic paralysis.

 Click on the appropriate Module link for dates, locations and other details for FDM seminars.
-Our training philosophy is physicians first, so our current focus is on training physicians.
-We are committed to bringing the FDM into mainstream medicine and to that end we are also eager to work in cooperation with medical schools to train faculty and students as well as area physicians.
+Our training philosophy is physicians first as we remain committed to bringing the FDM into mainstream medicine.
+To that end we are also eager to work in cooperation with medical schools to train faculty and students as well as area physicians.
 Please contact us if you would like to arrange either a 4-hour introduction or a Module 1 in your area.